Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Hoeff chuckled, clapped Yan on the shoulder again, and turned to go.
 “Later, Given-Man.”

 He and Claire somehow managed to restrain themselves.
 Mostly they monkey-watched, cuddled by the fire outside her shack while wrapped up in blankets.
 It was the usual scene: Vemik chasing his kid through the village, the women doing the daily rhythm of life, the men their own.
 There was a bit of roughhousing, but nothing serious or too hot-blooded.
 Mostly, things were sleepy.
-There was the nightly Dance, when the men showed their strength to the gods and to each other---and the ladygorillas.
+There was the nightly Dance, when the men showed their strength to the gods and to each other - and the ladygorillas.
 Yan went back to his hut with lots of company.

 Life was simple and uncomplicated.
 For the next few months, all Hoeff had to do was train with his team, get stronger, maybe get a bit smarter too...and enjoy.
 That didn’t sound bad at all.